 Communities & organizations

-B.C. offers the Sector Labour Market Partnerships and the Community and Employer Partnerships programs to support communities and organizations in job creation and in responding to labour market issues.
+B.C. offers the Sector Labour Market Partnerships and the Community and Employer Partnerships programs to support communities and organizations in job creation and responding to labour market issues.

-- The Sector Labour Market Partnerships (Sector LMP) Program helps industry and employers respond to changing labour market conditions.
-It provides funding for broad-based sector partnerships to sponsor projects that research or develop plans to respond to labour market issues such as a lack of appropriate skills, workers or jobs.
-Find out more about Sector Labour Market Partnerships.
+The SLMP Program helps industry and employers respond to changing labour market conditions.
+The program provides funding for broad-based sector partnerships that research or develop response plans to labour market issues such as a lack of appropriate skills, workers or jobs.

-Find out more about the Community Workforce Response Grant.
+Learn more about the Community Workforce Response Grant.

-Find out more about Community and Employer Partnerships
+Discover more about Community and Employer Partnerships.

 Employment and Social Development Canada also provides funding to promote employment and skills development.
-Find out more about funding opportunities and programs administered by the Government of Canada.